 - All keys off-line (two or more purpose-built signing devices)

 For this case study we will go with the middle ground option which will require one purpose-built signing device such as a hardware wallet.
-The other two keys will be one created on the user’s main mobile device and automatically backed up to their cloud provider, and another key held by the wallet application provider on a server for recovery.
+The second key will be created on the user’s main mobile device and automatically backed up to their cloud storage provider.
+The third key will be held by the wallet application provider on a server for wallet recovery, key replacement and automatic approval of low-value transactions (auto-signing).
 Neither of the two keys in the user’s control (mobile and signing device) will require recovery phrase backups, although this could be offered as an option.

 Design considerations #

 - Lots of edge cases and infrequent but important situations